NHS guidelines letters

 Two rules.
 First, quote the recommendation, not your interpretation of it.
 Use the wording from the "Recommendations" section, with the section number.
 Second, link to the page.
 Your GP can verify in two clicks, which makes the letter much harder to brush aside.

-Example: instead of "NICE says you should refer me", write: "NICE NG87 (1.3.1) recommends that adults presenting with symptoms of ADHD in primary care should be referred for assessment by a specialist psychiatrist, nurse consultant or other appropriately qualified healthcare professional."
+Example: instead of "NHS guidelines say you should refer me", write: "NHS guideline NG87 (1.3.1) recommends that adults presenting with symptoms of ADHD in primary care should be referred for assessment by a specialist psychiatrist, nurse consultant or other appropriately qualified healthcare professional."

 Letter template

-To: Dr [name], [Practice] From: [Your name], DOB [DD/MM/YYYY] Date: [Today] Subject: NICE [guideline code] — request for [referral / investigation / treatment] Dear Dr [name], I'm writing about my ongoing symptoms of [brief summary], present since [date].
-I'd like to formally ask you to consider my case against the relevant NICE guideline.
-NICE [guideline code] ([title]), section [section number], recommends: "[Quote the specific recommendation, verbatim.]"
-On the basis of my symptoms — [bullet 2–4 specific symptoms that match the recommendation's criteria] — I'd like to ask you to [refer me to specialty / arrange investigation / start treatment] in line with this recommendation.
+To: Dr [name], [Practice] From: [Your name], DOB [DD/MM/YYYY] Date: [Today] Subject: NHS guidelines [guideline code], request for [referral / investigation / treatment] Dear Dr [name], I'm writing about my ongoing symptoms of [brief summary], present since [date].
+I'd like to formally ask you to consider my case against the relevant NHS guideline.
+NHS guidelines [guideline code] ([title]), section [section number], recommends: "[Quote the specific recommendation, verbatim.]"
+On the basis of my symptoms, [bullet 2–4 specific symptoms that match the recommendation's criteria].
+I'd like to ask you to [refer me to specialty / arrange investigation / start treatment] in line with this recommendation.
 If you do not feel this is clinically appropriate, please record the clinical reason in my notes, and provide me with a copy in writing.
 Thank you.
 Yours sincerely, [Your name]

 Don't want to do the drafting yourself?
-Finally Seen writes a fully NICE-cited letter to your GP for £49, signed off by you and ready to send.
-It does exactly what this guide describes — just faster, and with the right guideline pinned to your specific symptoms.
+Finally Seen writes a fully NHS-cited letter to your GP, signed off by you and ready to send.
+It does exactly what this guide describes, just faster, and with the right guideline pinned to your specific symptoms.

 Frequently asked questions

-Why cite NICE in a letter at all?
+Why cite NHS guidelines in a letter at all?

-How do I find the right NICE guideline?
+How do I find the right NHS guideline?

 Search nice.org.uk for your symptom or condition.
 Every guideline has a unique code (NG, CG, TA, QS).
-NG = current NICE Guideline; CG = older Clinical Guideline still in force unless replaced; QS = Quality Standard summarising NICE expectations.
+NG = current NHS guidelines Guideline; CG = older Clinical Guideline still in force unless replaced; QS = Quality Standard summarising NHS guidelines expectations.

-Can I cite NICE if I'm not a clinician?
+Can I cite NHS guidelines if I'm not a clinician?

 Yes.
-NICE guidance is public, written for both clinicians and the public, and explicitly intended to inform shared decision-making with patients.
-Citing it isn't presuming clinical authority — it's referencing the same standard your GP is expected to use.
+NHS guidelines is public, written for both clinicians and the public, and explicitly intended to inform shared decision-making with patients.
+Citing it isn't presuming clinical authority, it's referencing the same standard your GP is expected to use.

 What if my GP departs from the guideline?

-GPs can depart from NICE — clinical judgement allows for it — but the GMC's Good Medical Practice requires the reason to be documented.
+GPs can depart from the NHS guidelines, clinical judgement allows for it, but the GMC's Good Medical Practice requires the reason to be documented.
 Asking for that reason in writing is a polite, professional escalation that almost always changes the conversation.

 The next step